1. Home

 Things to consider:

-• Remember that the exact dimensions of the vans will vary depending on the model, so always check with your removals firm, especially if access to your property has height or width restrictions.
+• The vans can vary in size depending on the model.
+Remember to check with your removals company, especially if your property has height or width restrictions, or if access to your property is through an arched gate.

-• Also remember to inform your removals firm in advance if you have any particularly large or awkward items, so that they can offer you the best vehicle for your move.
+• Remember to tell your removals firm in advance if you have any particularly large or awkward items.
 Read more advice on moving awkward items.

 • Get quotes for removals companies first.